- Archives Home →

 November 15, 2016

 Right-to-work won on election dayThe 2016 election was a major defeat for Big Labor and forced unionization.
-As the results get further dissected, the magnitude of the defeat inflicted on the liberal agenda becomes more apparent with each passing day, especially when down-ball...
+The down-ballot results tell the story.

 -